 One large bull elephant in particular gained a grim reputation as a killer of humans, responsible for at least 27 deaths over a two-year period between 2004 and 2006.
 The elephant’s violent attacks saw it mockingly nicknamed Osama Bin Laden, after the then leader of the terrorist organisation al-Qaeda.
 Estimated to be around 50 years old and measuring around three metres in height, Osama was part of an estimated 5,300 elephants living in the Indian state of Assam.
 Conflict between the animals and farmers had become increasingly problematic, with over 250 people trampled to death between 2001 and 2006.
 In response, farmers and villagers killed at least 268 elephants.

 A ‘shoot to kill’ directive was issued in December 2006 as the deaths continued to mount.
 After an elephant believed to be Osama was spotted at a tea plantation, villagers used drums and fire to hem the elephant in before professional hunter Dipen Phukan arrived to dispatch it.
-On spotting a man with a rifle the elephant charged, with Phukan later saying that the animal was only a few yards from him when he brought it down with multiple shots from a high-calibre rifle.
+On spotting a man with a rifle, the elephant charged.
+Phukan later stated that the animal was only a few metres from him when he brought it down with multiple shots from a high-calibre rifle.